Challenges in Obtaining Valid Causal Effect Estimates with Machine Learning Algorithms: Discussion

 We have shown that, when used with singly robust approaches, nonparametric estimation techniques can yield suboptimal statistical properties.
 However, this can be ameliorated by using nonparametric methods with doubly robust estimators.
-In general, the choice between estimators should be motivated by their statistical properties.\cite{Petersen2014} Taking full advantage of the availability of modern nonparametric methods requires implementation of double robust estimation.
+In general, the choice between estimators should be motivated by their statistical properties, after one has selected an appropriate estimand that corresponds well to the research question at hand.\cite{Petersen2014} Taking full advantage of machine learning methods requires implementation of doubly robust estimation with sample splitting, the inclusion of flexible regression based methods into an appropriately selected meta-learner, and the inclusion of relevant covariate transformations/interactions.